-#2 - Monitor Their Attendance
+#2 - Improve Attendance

-The flaw in most gyms is that people pay for a service, but no one ensures they are actually using it.
+Food for thought: The flaw in most gyms is that people pay for a service, but no one ensures they are actually using it.

-#3 - Manage Their Physical Abilities
+#3 - Manage Clients Physical Abilities

 New people can especially get lost in the shuffle, and their personal needs and wants can often get forgotten.
-Having a coach who checks in with the client and even schedules regular personal training sessions with a member to review movement patterns, exercise prescriptions, and an overall approach to going to the gym allows the member to feel more prepared and gives the coach a greater sense of responsibility than just coaching a group class.
+Having a personal coach who checks in with the client and even schedules regular personal training sessions with a member to review movement patterns, exercise prescriptions, and an overall approach to going to the gym allows the member to feel more prepared and gives the coach a greater sense of responsibility than just coaching a group class.

-#4 - Manage Their Expectations
+#4 - Manage Client Expectations

 Like managing physical abilities, coaches need to check in with clients to manage their expectations.
 Most members in a gym need to be educated on how progress happens and how health and fitness aren't just created in the gym.
 This leads to #5...